teritorio/v-mux-gl/merge_proxy/README.md

 A cache must me be provided on top to improve performance.

-Alternatively, just use the provided docker-compose configuration.
+Alternatively, just use the provided docker compose configuration.

 # Dev